-Despite its significance, there are very few algorithms specifically designed for offline RLHF with strong statistical guarantees.
+Despite its significance, there are very few algorithms specifically designed for offline PbRL with strong statistical guarantees.
 In this work, we provide such algorithms and guarantees when preferences depend on unknown reward functions over trajectories.
 Notably, we consider general reward functions that can be defined over the whole trajectory rather than just state-action pairs.
 This is consistent with many practical settings in natural language processing.
 For instance, all benchmarks presented in RL4LM \citep{ramamurthy2022reinforcement} use metrics defined over the entire trajectories.
-Our main contributions can be summarized as follows: \begin{itemize} \item We propose a simple algorithm with general function approximation that consists of two main steps: (1) estimate the implicit reward using Maximum Likelihood Estimation (MLE) with general function approximation from offline data and (2) solve a distributionally robust planning problem over a confidence set around the MLE. \item We prove that our algorithm can effectively compete with a target policy as long as the offline data cover the target policy.
-Our analysis leverages a newly defined concentrability coefficient which is tailored to RLHF.
-As the concentrability coefficient differs from that in the standard RL setting where state-action-wise rewards are directly observed, we establish lower bounds that highlight the necessity of our partial coverage condition. \item We extend the algorithm to the setting where the transition kernel is unknown, where we not only construct confidence sets for the reward function but also for the system dynamics.
+Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=0.5ex,partopsep=0ex,parsep=0ex] \item We propose a simple algorithm with general function approximation that consists of two main steps: (1) estimate the implicit reward using Maximum Likelihood Estimation (MLE) with general function approximation from offline data and (2) solve a distributionally robust planning problem over a confidence set around the MLE. \item We prove that our algorithm can effectively compete with a target policy as long as the offline data cover the target policy.
+Our analysis leverages a newly defined concentrability coefficient which is tailored to PbRL.
+As the concentrability coefficient differs from that in the standard RL setting where state-action-wise rewards are directly observed, we establish lower bounds that highlight the necessity of our partial coverage condition.
+To the best of our knowledge, this is the first theoretical separation result between standard offline RL and offline PbRL. \item We extend the algorithm to the setting where the transition kernel is unknown, where we not only construct confidence sets for the reward function but also for the system dynamics.